 --timeout: Duration after which the job is canceled if it has not completed.

---subnet-id: Subnet ID.
+spec.subnetId: Subnet ID.

 The job takes several minutes to complete.
 While the job is running, you can check its status and logs.

-Check the job results
+Check the job status and results

 - In the sidebar, go to

-AI Services → Jobs.
+Serverless AI → Jobs.

 - Next to the job, click View logs.
 Alternatively, select the job that you want to view the logs for and switch to the Logs tab.

-Save the job ID to an environment variable:
+- Save the job ID to an environment variable:

-View information about the job:
+- View information about the job:

 The command output contains such data as the job status, start and finish times.

-If the output doesn’t indicate that the job has started, wait a few seconds.
+- If the output doesn’t indicate that the job has started, wait a few seconds.
 Next, run the previous command again and check that the job is running now.

-When the job has started, check its logs:
+- When the job has started, check its logs:

-The logs contain information about the GPUs that nvidia-smi provides (in other words, the output of the nvidia-smi command).
+nvidia-smi provides (in other words, the output of the nvidia-smi command).

-You can run nebius ai job get $JOB_ID and nebius ai job logs $JOB_ID multiple times to determine whether the job is complete, and the full output of nvidia-smi is returned in logs.
+You can run nebius ai job get $JOB_ID and nebius ai job logs $JOB_ID multiple times to determine whether the job is complete, and the full output of nvidia-smi is returned in logs.Get the job and check the status.state parameter in the response:In the request, specify:

 (Optional) Delete the job

 When the job is complete, Serverless AI automatically releases all allocated computing resources and the container disk of the job.
-When you delete a complete job, you remove it from the list of Serverless AI jobs.
+When you delete a completed job, you remove it from the list of Serverless AI jobs.

 If you delete a running job, all the resources are released as well.